Dashula263/2022_2023-introduction_to_distributed_technologies-k4110c-usacheva-d-d/exam.md

 CNI or Container Network Interface.
-And as it becomes clear from its name, CNI stands for connecting, adding and deleting disconnecting containers to networks.
+And, as it becomes clear from its name, CNI stands for connecting, adding and deleting disconnecting containers to networks.
 Mainly CNI is a framework or a plugin that can dynamically configure networking resources (network, IP-addresses, hosts).
 In other words, this plugin inserts a network interface into the container network namespace and make any necessary changes on the host.

 There're different types of plugins of CNI.
 For example, flannel, calico and others.